mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 7 MCr5 SOC+1

-The Noble caste lead the key endeavors of the K’kree, whether those be military, spacegoing, economic, scientific or technical.
-Some noble K’kree conduct diplomacy on behalf of their people – internally and with outsiders – whilst the greatest of all lead the K’kree as a whole.
+The Noble caste lead the key endeavors of the K'kree, whether those be military, spacegoing, economic, scientific or technical.
+Some noble K'kree conduct diplomacy on behalf of their people – internally and with outsiders – whilst the greatest of all lead the K'kree as a whole.

-Noble K’kree families may specialize in mercantile, spacegoing, scientific, technical, diplomatic or military areas
+Noble K'kree families may specialize in mercantile, spacegoing, scientific, technical, diplomatic or military areas
 (choosing to use only one of the Warrior,